 How are Debt Mutual Funds Taxed?

-The gains arising from debt mutual funds are taxed under Capital Gains depending on the holding period of the investment.
+For investments done before March 31st, 2023, the gains arising from debt mutual funds are taxed under Capital Gains depending on the holding period of the investment.

 Short Term Capital Gain: STCG arises if the investment is held for less than 3 years from the date of investment in the fund STCG is levied on the capital gain arising from investment in a debt fund held for a period of less than 3 years.
 The capital gain will be added to the total income of an investor and the rate of tax will be as per the income tax slab rate.
 The income tax slab rate depends on the net taxable income and age of the taxpayer